-Based on one's knowledge of Koine' Greek, the emphasis is on refinement of grammar and syntax.
-Translation and exegesis of first century Greek literature especially the Gospel of John.
-Prerequisite: FL 352 Greek Grammar 2 or Instructor's Permission.
+Based on one's knowledge of Koiné Greek, the emphasis is on the transmission of the text and related text-critical issues.
+Refinement of grammar and syntax will be addressed.
+Translation and exegesis of first century Greek literature will be undertaken, especially in the Gospel of John.
+Prerequisite: FL 352 Greek Grammar 2 or Instructor's permission.